SamanthaHoke/Markdown-Documents/NotesForProg219.md

 	C:\Windows\System32\cmd.exe /k %USERPROFILE%\Bin\DosAlias.bat

+##PROMPT
+You can reset your prompt at  the command line using the %PROMPT% variable.
+Full directions are given in [Scott Hanselman's blog article](http://www.hanselman.com/blog/ABetterPROMPTForCMDEXEOrCoolPromptEnvironmentVariablesAndANiceTransparentMultiprompt.aspx).

+**Example:**

+	set prompt=[%computername%] $p$_$g

+This will display the computer name, the path, a carriage return, and then a greater than sign.

+> There *cannot* be spaces between the variable name, the equal sign, or the start of the variable definition.
+Spaces will cause a new, different variable to be created instead of overwriting the current **prompt** variable.

+**$p**
+Shows the current path

+**$_**
+Prints a carriage return

+**$g**
+Prints a greater than sign: `>`

 ##Deleting Deeply Nested Folder
-Some projects, like Angular with Yeoman, creating extremely deeply nested folders which are very difficult to delete.
+Some projects, like Angular with Yeoman, create extremely deeply nested folders which are very difficult to delete.
 To remove these folders, use *Rimraf*, an npm package.

 To install: